dnsimple/addon-heroku/README.md

 This web service provides a means to connect DNSimple domains with Heroku applications.

+## Structure

+`gateways` - This directory holds modules that deal with external APIs `services` - Functions that implement business logic

 ## Running Locally

 To start the Heroku Connector app: